DHRI-Curriculum/Data-and-Ethics/lessons.md

 Do you think you can explain the rules of tidy data structuring?

 ## Challenge: Tidy Data
 1. Looking at the `moSmall.csv` dataset, there are a couple of columns with nested information that don't follow the rules of tidy data.
-Can you identify at least 2 of the columns that demonstrates this?
+Can you identify at least two of the columns that demonstrates this?
 2. Would you convert `moSmall.csv` to follow the tidy data format?
 Can you demonstrate how you would do so?

 ## Solution